akbaralinabiev/image-classification-project/README.md

 ## Acknowledgments

-- Made by [Akbarali Nabiev](https://github.com/akbaralinabiev) and [Bekhzod Allaev](https://github.com/bekhzodallaev) for the Machine Learning class project.
+- Made by [Akbarali Nabiev](https://github.com/akbaralinabiev) and [Bekhzod Allaev](https://github.com/bekhzodallaev) for the Deep Learning class project.
 - Hugging Face Transformers: A library providing state-of-the-art machine learning models.
 - PyTorch: An open-source machine learning library used for tensor computation and deep learning.
 - Flask: A lightweight WSGI web application framework for Python.